BP: 1909 to 1954

 APOC and the Armenian businessman Calouste Gulbenkian were the driving forces behind the creation of Turkish Petroleum Company (TPC) in 1912, to explore oil in Mesopotamia (now Iraq); and by 1914, APOC held 50% of TPC shares.
 In 1925, TPC received concession in the Mesopotamian oil resources from the Iraqi government under British mandate.
 TPC finally struck oil in Iraq on 14 October 1927.
 By 1928, the APOC's shareholding in TPC, which by now was named Iraq Petroleum Company (IPC), was reduced to 23.75%; as the result of the changing geopolitics post Ottoman Empire break-up, and the Red Line Agreement.
 Relations were generally cordial between the pro-west Hashemite Monarchy (1932–58) in Iraq and IPC, in spite of disputes centred on Iraq's wish for greater involvement and more royalties.
 During the 1928–68 time period, IPC monopolised oil exploration inside the Red Line; excluding Saudi Arabia and Bahrain.

-In 1927, Burmah Oil and Royal Dutch Shell formed the joint marketing company Burmah-Shell.
+In 1927, Burmah Oil and Royal Dutch Shell formed Burmah-Shell, a joint marketing company.
 In 1928, APOC and Shell formed the Consolidated Petroleum Company for sale and marketing in Cyprus, South Africa and Ceylon, which in 1932 followed by a joint marketing company Shell-Mex and BP in the United Kingdom.
 In 1937, AIOC and Shell formed the Shell/D'Arcy Exploration Partners partnership to explore for oil in Nigeria.
 The partnership was equally owned but operated by Shell.
 It was later replaced by Shell-D'Arcy Petroleum Development Company and Shell-BP Petroleum Development Company (now Shell Petroleum Development Company).

 In 1934, APOC and Gulf Oil founded the Kuwait Oil Company as an equally owned partnership.
 The oil concession rights were awarded to the company on 23 December 1934 and the company started drilling operations in 1936.
 In 1935, Reza Shah requested the international community to refer to Persia as 'Iran', which was reflected in the name change of APOC to the Anglo-Iranian Oil Company (AIOC).

+Britannic House on Finsbury Circus, designed by Sir Edwin Lutyens and illustrated by Cyril Farey.
+The building served as BP's headquarters from 1925 to 1967 and from 1991 to 2003.